JamesWingar/magicMirror/README.md

 ```
 *Starts the Django host to the local host ip*
 *Leave this commandline open*
+You can now access the magicMirror webApp from any device on the local network by navigating to the host ip.

+## Setup magicMirror
 ### Remove mouse
-*Open a second commandline, the following instructions are debian system (raspberry pi)*
+*Open a second commandline, the following instructions are on a debian system (raspberry pi) to create a magic mirror*
 ```python
 sudo apt install unclutter
 unclutter -idle 0